Financial-Times/ui-style-guide/docs/legacy.md

 Tint 3

-###Greys
-Greys can be used on pages that employ a reversed colour scheme or dark styling.
-An example if video.ft.com They're also used for the FT's secondary button styles.

 ###Other colours

 Claret is used for Special Report titles.
 This colour can be used as an accent colour for elements and designs that specifically need to stand-out strongly.
 FT Tints are used to seperate page elements and designs.
 Be warned that the Claret is used sparingly so don’t over-do it.